 - Purchasing an electronic pet door that opens only in response to the dog’s collar to give the dog a means of escape when he’s being harassed

-- Using baby gates or other barriers to create permanent safe spaces for the dog in extreme cases of feline aggression
+- Using tall baby gates, pet gates, or other barriers to create permanent safe spaces for the dog in extreme cases of feline aggression

 If the aggression seems to be playfulness getting out of hand rather than territoriality or fearful defensiveness, attaching a leash to the dog’s collar can be beneficial.
 The dog will drag the leash around and the cat will be more inclined to attack the moving leash than the dog.

-If the pets have developed a victim-aggressor association, they may have to be separated for days or even weeks until the association is broken.
-This can be done using baby gates or some other barrier to separate two areas of the house.
+If the pets have developed a victim-aggressor association, they may have to be separated for days (or even weeks) until the association is broken.
+This can be done using tall baby gates or some other barrier to separate two areas of the house.

-A big dog that is being harassed by a cat can usually take care of himself, but a small dog is more likely to be injured or traumatized in a fight.
-In the case that a fight does break out, the following strategies can be used to break it up:
+A big dog that is being harassed by a cat can usually take care of himself, but a small dog is more likely to be injured or traumatized.
+If a fight does break out, the following strategies can be used to break it up:

 - Make a loud noise – drop a heavy book or bang two objects together.

-- Spray the combatants with water or toss water over them (try to avoid squirting or splashing their eyes).
+- Spray the combatants with water or toss water over them.

 - Protect your hand with an oven mitt and place a barrier between them.
-This could be anything from a cookie sheet to a large book to a pillow.
+This could be anything from a cookie sheet to a large book or a pillow.